jadinV/csci2041/Hwk_05/warmup.md

  `= (+) hd (sum_fold tl)`

- - by def of sum_fold
+ - by definition of sum_fold

 `= (+) hd (foldr (+) 0 tl)`

- - by def of foldr
+ - by definition of foldr

 `= foldr (+) 0 (hd::tl)`